jacek-marchwicki/JavaWebsocketClient/README.md

 JavaWebsocketClient is library is simple library for Websocket connection in rx for java and Android.
 It is designed to be fast and fault tolerant.

-Currently we use okhttp for websocket connection because okhttp is simple and well tested solution.
+Currently we use okhttp3 for websocket connection because okhttp3 is simple and well tested solution.

 [![Build Status](https://travis-ci.org/jacek-marchwicki/JavaWebsocketClient.svg?branch=master)](https://travis-ci.org/jacek-marchwicki/JavaWebsocketClient)
 [![Build Status](https://gitlab-ci.appunite.net/projects/33/status.png?ref=master)](https://gitlab-ci.appunite.net/projects/33?ref=master)